QM-ToT: A Medical Tree of Thoughts Reasoning Framework for Quantized Model: Experiments

 \section{Experiments}

-We evaluated our approach on the development set of MedQA-USMLE with 1,272 questions.
+We evaluated our approach on the test set of MedQA-USMLE with 1,272 questions.
 Due to computational constraints associated with the 70b parameter model, we used a randomly sampled subset of 400 questions (MiniTest) to evaluate our model.
+We report the average accuracy.
+If no answer is output, this run will not be counted.
+This causes accuracy to not be multiples of 0.25 at 70b models.
 A comprehensive evaluation with the 8b model was conducted on the full development set to further validate our model.
 All experiments utilized Ollama\footnote{https://ollama.com/} as the model serving platform with default configurations and GGUF Q4\_K\_M (int4) quantization, simulating local LLM deployment in a hospital setting.
-In our experiment, we set $\alpha$~\ref{eq:alpha} = 0.6.
+In our experiment, we set $\alpha=0.6$ in Eq.~\eqref{eq:alpha}; this value is further examined in the sensitivity analysis below.